overwolf/overwolf.github.io/docs/topics/events-SDK-for-game-developers.md

 ## Introduction

-The Overwolf event SDK empowers game developers to mark and communicate in-game events and real time game data, making potential Overwolf apps much more valuable.
-For example, implementing the SDK properly can allow app developers to build an app that creates a video compilation of kill shots in a FPS or a highlight reel of team kills in a MOBA.
+The Overwolf event SDK empowers game developers to mark and communicate in-game events and real-time game data, making potential Overwolf apps much more valuable.
+For example, implementing the SDK properly can allow app developers to build an app that creates a video compilation of kill shots in an FPS, or a highlight reel of team kills in a MOBA.

 ### How does it work?

-You know your game better than anyone - choose the events that you think are worth relating to such as kills, deaths, match start, match end, achievement reached, gold earned, or any other important in-game trigger.
-After implementing these lines of code for each relevant event, every time they occur a call will be sent through Overwolf to Overwolf apps supporting your game.
+You know your game better than anyone - choose the events you think are worth relating to, such as kills, deaths, match start, match end, an achievement reached, gold earned, or any other crucial in-game trigger.
+After implementing these code lines for each relevant event, a call will be sent through Overwolf to Overwolf apps supporting your game every time they occur.

 This solution is:

-1. Easy – all you need is to define the events you want used and send notifications over to Overwolf with a simple function.
+1. Easy – all you need is to define the events you want to use and send notifications over to Overwolf with a simple function.
-2. Dynamic – you have complete flexibility on the types of events you expose, and can implement new ones quickly.
+2. Dynamic – you have complete flexibility on the types of events you expose and can implement new ones quickly.
-3. Safe – The solution will still work as a one-way communication even if Overwolf is not running in the background.
-Further, game events run on a different thread so game performance will not be hurt.
+3. Safe – the solution will still work as a one-way communication even if Overwolf is not running in the background.
+Further, game events run on a different thread, so game performance will not be hurt.

 ### Structure

 The Overwolf event SDK is a configurable real-time database split into two main sections:

 1. Information categories – Data that is usually updated once per match.
-This will include the player’s ID, the members of his team, the player’s level and other data points that remain static throughout the game.
+This will include the player's ID, the team members, the player's level, and other data points that remain static throughout the game.
-2. Events – This section includes a real-time database of events (e.g. double kill, head-shot, current gold).
-Events update frequently and expire just as frequently, and they are focused on what's happening in a given match.
+2. Events – This section includes a real-time database of events (e.g., double kill, head-shot, current gold).
+Events update frequently and expire just as often, and they are focused on what's happening in a given match.

 ### Implementation